bigois/kirgh-energy/docs/entities/user.md

 It is a *responsive* layout: on medium and larger width displays, it displays a sidebar, including a navigation panel; on smaller width displays, the sidebar is automatically hidden under a button.

 Each child (and grandchild) page of a top-level page has so-called *breadcrumbs*: links to its parent (and grandparent) pages.
 It shows the breadcrumbs above the main content of the page.

-Each page that has child pages generally has a list of links to those pages (you can suppress it by `has_toc: false` in the front matter).
-It shows the list as a *table of contents* below the main content.
+Each child (and grandchild) page of a top-level page has so-called *breadcrumbs*: links to its parent (and grandparent) pages.
+It shows the breadcrumbs above the main content of the page.